sharath-konkati/reward-program/README.md

 # reward-program
-This is a Java Spring Boot project that demonstrates the implementation of a RESTful API with an embedded database.
-It also integrates Swagger for API documentation.
+This is a Java Spring Boot project that demonstrates how a retailer offers a rewards program to its customers, awarding points based on each recorded purchase.

 ## Prerequisites